bdh-android/SimpleWeather/README.md

 # Simple Weather

-This application is implemented in MVVM Architecture pattern using java.
+SimpleWeather is an android application for getting information about weather, and it is implemented in MVVM Architecture pattern and using java.

 ## Features
 User can do following:
 -Display weather information according to their geographic locations.
--search and add many cities(provided by the accuweather api) they want to get thier weather information.
+-Search and add many cities(provided by the accuweather api) they want to get thier weather information.
 -Display weather information by day(5 days) and by hour(12 hours).